0504ankitsharma/PaymentForm/README.md

 # PaymentForm
-I have given a task to make a Simple payment form , while i am learning Html, CSS
+I had given a task to make a Simple payment form , while i was learning Html, CSS